-We will have four full days to enjoy these fabulous forests from our base at the lovely Owlet Lodge, at an elevation of around 7,500 feet on the south side of the Río Marañon watershed.
+We will have three full days to enjoy this fabulous forest from our base at the lovely Owlet Lodge, at an elevation of around 7,500 feet on the south side of the Río Marañon watershed.
 The Alto Mayo Reserve extends from the pass down to about 3,300 feet, making this stretch a superb point of access to middleelevation and foothill birding.
 Our birding will take us to a range of elevations, with a distinctly different avifauna at each.
-We will bird along well-maintained trails starting right at the lodge doorstep, exploring the forest interior's exotic bromeliads, orchids, lichens, and moss.
-We also have access to such specialized micro-habitats as bamboo.
-The well-constructed canopy tower here provides a unique view into the exuberant plant life of the treetops, along with a chance to see colorful tanagers and other birds at eye level.
+We will bird near the entrance of a trail that starts right at the lodge doorstep, exploring the forest edge exotic bromeliads, orchids, lichens, and mosses.
+We will also offer optional short walks to bird along the road or to reach the well-constructed canopy tower that provides an unique view into the exuberant plant life of the treetops, along with a chance to see colorful tanagers and other birds at eye level.
 Though some rain is to be expected, our visit is timed for the drier season, with mild daytime temperatures and cool nights.

-The Abra Patricia region is best known for the discovery of four species new to science over the past fifty years.
+To put the importance of this reserve in context, Abra Patricia is best known for the discovery of four species new to science over the past fifty years.
 The little Ochre-fronted Antpitta was discovered here in 1976, and the Chestnut Antpitta in 1987.
-The endemic Rusty-tinged Antpitta also occurs here, and in most years, we ventbird.com have great luck in seeing them, especially now that all three species come to the lodge for worms.
-Elfin forests in the area are home to two little-known endemics, the Cinnamon-breasted Tody-Tyrant and the Bar-winged Wood-Wren.
+The endemic Rusty-tinged Antpitta also occurs here, and in most years, we have great luck in seeing them, especially now that some of these species come to the lodge for worms.
+The forests in the area are home to two little-known endemics, the Cinnamon-breasted Tody-Tyrant and the Bar-winged Wood-Wren, both of which will require an extra effort to locate.
 The pass itself, and even the lodge garden, are good for the recently described Johnson's Tody-Flycatcher.